pndaproject/pnda-guide/producer/data-preparation.md

 ### HDFS data

-Now, if you run the producer and download an avro file stored in HDFS by Gobblin:
+Now, having ingested some data and having downloaded an Avro file stored in HDFS by Gobblin:

-* checking the schema from the schema from the avro file:
+* Checking the schema from the schema from the avro file:

 	java -jar avro-tools-1.7.7.jar getschema 3cfdf9d4-bd05-4456-aadd-df3a0e522ff8.avro
 	{